-- Annual administration of completed ketamine infusions has steadily increased from seven in CY20 to 137 in CY23. - Between 2020 and 2023, 373 ketamine infusions were administered in the PACU. - Based on the success of the program in the PACU, with no adverse outcomes related to the infusions identified during recovery, administration of ketamine infusions permanently moved from the PACU to the OPIC in the fall of 2023. - Since November 2023, 40 ketamine infusions have been safely administered in OPIC.
+- Annual administration of completed ketamine infusions has stea from seven in CY20 to 137 in CY23. - Between 2020 and 2023, 373 ketamine infusions were administer - Based on the success of the program in the PACU, with no adver related to the infusions identified during recovery, administrati infusions permanently moved from the PACU to the OPIC in the - Since November 2023, 40 ketamine infusions have been safely OPIC.